akkartik/lines.love/README.md

 * Undo/redo can be sluggish in large files.
 If things get sluggish, killing the process can lose data.

 * Large files may grow sluggish in other ways.
-Pasting more than a line or two gets slow.
 I've noticed in 100KB files that closing the window can take a few seconds.
 And it seems to take longer in proportion to how far down my edits are.
 The phenomenon persists even if I take out undo history.

 * The text cursor will always stay on the screen.
 This can have some strange
   implications: